Skip to content

 By the end of this lesson, the HarborFlow tool should feel narrower, clearer, and easier to trust.

-Once HarborFlow account managers and ops reviewers try the tool, Maya starts hearing comments like:
+Once HarborFlow account managers and ops reviewers try the tool, Taylor starts hearing comments like:

 • “I do not know what counts as high priority.”